502.03 Communications via Internet Electronic Mail (email) [R-07.2015]

 II.
 COMMUNICATIONS VIA THE INTERNET AND AUTHORIZATION (ARTICLE 5)

-Communications via Internet e-mail are at the discretion of the applicant.
+Communications via Internet email are at the discretion of the applicant.
+All Internet communications between USPTO employees and applicants must be made using USPTO tools.

-Without a written authorization by applicant in place, the USPTO will not respond via Internet e-mail to any Internet correspondence which contains information subject to the confidentiality requirement as set forth in 35 U.S.C.
-122. A paper copy of such correspondence will be placed in the appropriate patent application.
+Without a written authorization by applicant in place, the USPTO will not respond via Internet email to any Internet correspondence which contains information subject to the confidentiality requirement as set forth in 35 U.S.C.
+122. A paper copy of such correspondence and response will be placed in the appropriate patent application.
+Except for correspondence that only sets up an interview time, all correspondence between the Office and the applicant including applicant's representative must be placed in the appropriate patent application.
+If an email contains any information beyond scheduling an interview such as an interview agenda or authorization, it must be placed in the application.

-"Recognizing that Internet communications are not secure, I hereby authorize the USPTO to communicate with me concerning any subject matter of this application by electronic mail.
+"Recognizing that Internet communications are not secure, I hereby authorize the USPTO to communicate with the undersigned and practitioners in accordance with 37 CFR 1.33 and 37 CFR 1.34 concerning any subject matter of this application by video conferencing, instant messaging, or electronic mail.
 I understand that a copy of these communications will be made of record in the application file."

 A written authorization may be withdrawn by filing a signed paper clearly identifying the original authorization.
 The following is a sample form which may be used by applicant to withdraw the authorization:

-Where a written authorization is given by the applicant, communications via Internet e-mail, other than those under 35 U.S.C.
+Where a written authorization is given by the applicant, communications via Internet email, other than those under 35 U.S.C.
 132 or which otherwise require a signature, may be used.
-In such case, a printed copy of the Internet e-mail communications MUST be given a paper number, entered into the Patent Application Locating and Monitoring System (PALM) and entered in the patent application file.
-A reply to an Office action may NOT be communicated by applicant to the USPTO via Internet e-mail.
-If such a reply is submitted by applicant via Internet e-mail, a paper copy will be placed in the appropriate patent application file with an indication that the reply is NOT ENTERED.
-For Image File Wrapper (IFW) processing, see IFW Manual.
+In such case, a printed copy of the Internet email communications MUST be given a paper number, entered into the Patent Application Locating and Monitoring System (PALM) and entered in the patent application file (Doc Code is EMAIL).
+A reply to an Office action may NOT be communicated by applicant to the USPTO via Internet email.
+If such a reply is submitted by applicant via Internet email, a copy will be placed in the appropriate patent application file with an indication that the reply is NOT ENTERED.

 III.
 AUTHENTICATION OF SENDER BY A PATENT ORGANIZATION RECIPIENT (ARTICLE 6)